micmejia/bible-dump/NKJV/Isaiah/Isa 21.md

 For thus the Lord has said to me: "Within a year, according to the year of a hired man, all the glory of Kedar will fail;

 ###### 17
-and the remainder of the number of archers, the mighty men of the people of Kedar, will be diminished; for the Lord God of Israel has spoken _it._"
+and the remainder of the number of archers, the mighty men of the people of Kedar, will be diminished; for the Lord God of Israel has spoken it."